-Hershey Bars are used in place of chocolate chips in these quick chocolate chip cookies!
+Hershey Bars are used in place of chocolate chips in these quick milk chocolate chip cookies!

 Toffee bits make them extra sweet, and almond meal keeps them moist!